 My Christian blogging tips related to social media are:

-Social Share – If you have the basic JetPack buttons, I highly recommend disabling them and using a social sharing plugin such as Shareaholic, Social Warfare, or SumoMe.
-These plugins are much more optimized than the ones from JetPack.
-They also enable you to add an additional “share all” button that lets your reader share the post on any platform (not just the ones you have a button for).
-For social sharing, you don't need to have an account on a particular platform in order to share your content there.
+Social Share – If you have the basic JetPack buttons, I highly recommend disabling them and using a social sharing plugin such as Grow by MediaVine.
+This plugin is much more optimized than the ones from JetPack.
+For social sharing, you don’t need to have an account on a particular platform in order to share your content there.
 So make it easy for them to share it wherever they hang out!

 Increase Engagement – In addition to the follow and share buttons, you can also TELL YOUR READERS TO FOLLOW (or engage) with you.
 As you near the end of your post, just add some text that says something like “Be sure to join us on (platform) and let us know your take on (this post’s topic).”
 Then simply include the link to that platform.
 Even with all the regular buttons, some people need to be encouraged to take action.